-Novalis is located on 2000 hectares of Brazil Nut Concession in the district Bajo Piedras of Madre de Dios region, close to the triple border of Peru, Brazil and Bolivia.
+Novalis is located on 2000 hectares of Brazil Nut Concession in the district Bajo Piedras of Madre de Dios region, close to the triple border of Peru, Brazil, and Bolivia.
 The founder, Juan Zuniga, first settled here in 2001, exploring and understanding the position of native communities in the region.
-In 2006 he dedicated himself to form bilingual educational programs with the government.
+In 2006 he dedicated himself to forming bilingual educational programs with the government.
 In 2008, the land where Novalis now resides was founded with the center officially opening in 2013.

-So, where are we and where have we been?
+So, where are we, and where have we been?

-We give thanks to several important people who have become part of our life, and are part of our history, as we are part of theirs.
+We give thanks to several important people who have become part of our lives and are part of our history, as we are part of theirs.
 It is impossible not to mention original collaborators including Mariya Garnet, Sara Mason, and all the supporters who helped build through a funding campaign.
-We are especially grateful Vivre Perché who were the major force in construction of our tree houses.
+We are especially grateful to Vivre Perché who was the major force in the construction of our tree houses.
 We are grateful to all our workers who have tirelessly helped us make sure our constructions stayed up, and that people were fed, and safe.
 Thank you to all the volunteers and participants, as well as our neighbors.
 We also offer our heartfelt gratitude to Jennifer Joy Logan, who will always guide us.

-Surrounded by primary and secondary tropical rainforest in what is considered to be the bio-diversity capital of the world, Novalis is a habitat to many animal species such as: Jaguar, Tapir, White lipped peccary, black spider monkey and many others.
+Surrounded by primary and secondary tropical rainforest in what is considered to be the bio-diversity capital of the world, Novalis is a habitat to many animal species such as Jaguar, Tapir, White-lipped peccary, black spider monkey, and many others.

-Madre de Dios is home to some of the last substantial populations of big-leaf mahogany, one of the most valuable hardwood timbers in the international market, and the Brazil Nut tree, also a hardwood specie.
+Madre de Dios is home to some of the last substantial populations of big-leaf mahogany, one of the most valuable hardwood timbers in the international market, and the Brazil Nut tree, also a hardwood species.

 The region is also an ancestral homeland to several indigenous communities.
 The rainforest accessible from the Las Piedras River, where Novalis is located, is largely unpopulated.
 The small native communities are located on the riverside, and the river affords them their main means of transport.

 Novalis is located in close proximity to three communities: Puerto Arturo, mainly of Kichwa origin, Santa Teresita of the Yine ethnic group and Boca Pariamanu, Amahuaca.
-We have been closely working with these communities, conducting research while listening to their needs and responding by supporting the cultural preservation of these communities by developing a rescue plan and implementation of native language in Amahuaca community of Boca Pariamanu and developing the first grammar of the Kichwa dialect of Quechua language of Puerto Arturo community.
+We have been closely working with these communities, researching while listening to their needs and responding by supporting the cultural preservation of these communities by developing a rescue plan and implementation of the native language in the Amahuaca community of Boca Pariamanu and developing the first grammar of the Kichwa dialect of Quechua language of Puerto Arturo community.

-The Amazon rainforest is responsible for rainfall on an intercontinental scale, providing a host of ecosystem services, including protection of watersheds from erosion and evaporation, nutrient cycling and providing habitat for species critical for pollination of food crops.
+The Amazon rainforest is responsible for rainfall on an intercontinental scale, providing a host of ecosystem services, including protection of watersheds from erosion and evaporation, nutrient cycling, and providing habitat for species critical for pollination of food crops.
 A single rainforest reserve in Peru is home to more species of birds than are found in the entire United States.